Why is lululemon sponsoring this race?

 Q: My shirt size is wrong.
 How do I change it?

 A: There will be an opportunity to exchange for another size at Race Kit Pickup, based on size availability.
 We will do our best to make sure you get in the right gear for your race!
-Shirt exchanges can also be done after the race until 11:00am at the party site.
+Shirt exchanges can also be done after the race until 11:00am at the post-race party.
 Shirt exchanges will only be done on unwashed, unworn shirts.

 Q: Is the shirt size I requested in my registration guaranteed?